Frequently Asked Questions

 14. Can I wear flippers or fins, a life jacket, mask or snorkel?

 Masks, fins and snorkels are okay.
 Life jackets (PFDs) and any other flotation devices (kickboards, noodles, etc.) are NOT allowed.
+New for 2021, we do allow and encourage the use of Safety Swimmers, that are buoys pulled behind you, such as those made by Kiefer.

 15. Do I have to wear a swim cap?